Growing Tomatoes in Planter Boxes: A Complete Guide

 For the best flavor, harvest in the morning, when the fruit is cooler and firmer.
 Use garden shears to snip the stem or gently twist the fruit off, leaving a small piece of stem attached.
 Keeping some stems in place helps them last longer once picked.

-Harvesting Based on Weather Conditions
+When to Harvest Based on Weather Conditions

 A tomato that’s given time to color on the vine fully will always taste sweeter, juicier, and full of summer flavor.